VinceMikhailKearney/DevelopmentServer/README.md

 A server developed in Django/Python that is hosted using Heroku.
 This server was used for the development of the LocalLeaders Android and iOS Apps.

-Currently the dataset being used at OpenDataNI:
+Currently the dataset being used at OpenDataNI is returning an error:

 http://data.niassembly.gov.uk/api/members/

-Is returning an error, so the MLAs are not being returned successfully - This hinders the performance of the apps.
+Therefore, an older version has been added to the server and is returned when requested to allow the app to function.